-For this C-SAM.9 module you must prepare a case diary involving problems of the GI or urogenital systems, emergency and critical care cases (including poisonings) or where clinical nutrition was an important feature in the pathophysiology or management of the disorder to assess the range of your experience and encourage reflection on cases managed.
+For this C-SAM.9 module you must prepare a case diary of 50 cases involving problems of the GI or urogenital systems, emergency and critical care cases (including poisonings) or where clinical nutrition was an important feature in the pathophysiology or management of the disorder to assess the range of your experience and encourage reflection on cases managed.

-The aim of the case diary is to demonstrate that you have exposure to an appropriate range of cases over the time period that you study for the C-SAM.9 module.
+The aim of the case diary is to demonstrate that you have exposure to an appropriate range of cases.
 A secondary aim is for you to demonstrate to the examiners that you are investigating and managing cases appropriately.
 If (for example) an important diagnostic test is missing from a particular case early on in the diary, the examiners would expect to see evidence of you improving your diagnostic skills and including such a test in a similar case later on in the diary.
 Conversely whilst appropriate and complete investigation is ideal, the examiners are keen to see that indiscriminate testing is not performed.

 The examiners appreciate that collating cases in first opinion practice may result in including animals without a confirmed diagnosis and/or that underwent limited work-up for various reasons.
-We encourage you to include cases that are the best examples of your medical case load but we will accept a smaller proportion of cases that have a presumptive diagnosis and those that had limited work-up.
+We encourage you to include cases that are the best examples of your medical case load, but we will accept a smaller proportion of cases (maximum 8 (15%) cases) that have a presumptive diagnosis and those that had limited work-up.
 For either you should indicate this by indicating e.g. 'presumptive diagnosis' or 'limited investigation due to'.
 Where there has been a limitation in investigations, you may consider indicating the diagnostic approach that was recommended even if not ultimately feasible.

-The examiners do expect to see a moderate number of common conditions (such as hyperthyroidism in C-SAM.8, chronic kidney disease in C-SAM.9) within the case diary when you work in general practice.
-Indeed it is important to include some of these cases to demonstrate your investigation and management of these conditions.
-However we advise against including large numbers of animals with common conditions as this suggests that you are not exposed to a varied enough medicine caseload.
-Including more than 5 cases with the same or very similar diagnosis is not advised.
-Conversely, we do not expect you to have seen every type of disorder that might be included within the learning objectives (especially rare disorders).
+The examiners do expect to see a moderate number of common conditions (such as chronic kidney disease or chronic inflammatory enteropathy in C-SAM.9) within the case diary when you work in general practice.
+Indeed, it is important to include some of these cases to demonstrate your investigation and management of these conditions.
+However, we advise against including large numbers of animals with common conditions as this suggests that you are not exposed to a varied enough medicine caseload.
+Including more than five cases with the same or very similar diagnosis is not advised.
+Conversely, we do not expect you to have seen every type of disorder that might be included within the module content (especially rare disorders).